9 Benefits of Nettle Tea in Pregnancy

 Supports Blood Sugar Balance

-With 80% of women with PCOS also dealing with insulin resistance, keeping your blood sugar steady is a BIG priority, especially during pregnancy, where there’s a higher risk of gestational diabetes.
+With 80% of women with PCOS also dealing with insulin resistance, keeping your blood sugar steady is a BIG priority.
+This is especially true during pregnancy, where there’s a higher risk of gestational diabetes.
 Some research suggests that nettle leaf may help support healthy blood sugar levels and boost insulin sensitivity when combined with a balanced diet and lifestyle habits.
 However, blood sugar management during pregnancy should always be guided by your healthcare provider.

 Reduces Inflammation